Argumentation for Explainable and Globally Contestable Decision Support with LLMs

-We consider two reasoning LLMs from two different providers, gpt-oss-20b \citep{gpt-oss-20b} and Qwen3-30B-A3B-FP8 \citep{qwen-3}.
+\paragraph{LLM Backbones} We consider two reasoning LLMs from two different providers, gpt-oss-20b \citep{gpt-oss-20b} and Qwen3-30B-A3B-FP8 \citep{qwen-3}.
 Both models rely on the Mixture-of-Experts (MoE) architecture for more efficient inference, with 3.6B and 3.3B active parameters, respectively.
+We selected these models due to their high scores on the Artificial Analysis Intelligence Index\footnote{\url{https://artificialanalysis.ai/\#intelligence}} among major open-weight models that fit within our resource constraints.
 In our experiments, both models were run in reasoning mode, setting the reasoning effort level to ``medium'' for gpt-oss-20b.
 Inference was performed using the vLLM engine \citep{kwon-2023-vllm} with the sampling temperature set to $1.0$ and other generation parameters taking their default values.
-While the main experiments use both models, the initial document processing and ontology construction were only performed using gpt-oss-20b, ensuring that all the experimental results are based on a consistent ontology.
+We opted to use this temperature value since it is the recommended sampling temperature for gpt-oss-20b and since high temperatures are often needed to avoid degenerate behaviours in current reasoning LLMs, particularly looping \citep{pipis-2025-reasoning-models-loop}.
+While the main experiments use both considered models, the initial document processing and ontology construction were only performed using gpt-oss-20b, ensuring that all the experimental results are based on a consistent ontology.